Tubhalooter/Tubhalooter/README.md

 - 👋 Hi, I’m @Tubhalooter
-- 👀 I’m interested in Physics, Computers, Programming, Reading, Space and super fast cars !
+- 👀 I’m interested in Physics, Computers, Programming, Reading, Space.
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning about AI
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me uhh idk

 <!---
 Tubhalooter/Tubhalooter is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.